 There are approximately 3.7 million animals that get euthanized at shelters every year because there are not enough willing adopters.
 Having your pet spayed or neutered ensures that you will not be adding to this terrible issue of an overpopulation of dogs and cats.

-Many states and counties have established low-cost spay/neuter programs that make surgery easily affordable and accessible.
-The cost of spaying and neutering a pet is less than the cost of raising puppies or kittens for one year.
+Many states and counties have established spay and neuter programs for dogs and cats that make surgery easily affordable and accessible.
+The cost of our Bend clinic's spaying and neutering service is less than the cost of raising puppies or kittens for one year.

-If you’d like more information or would like to get your pet scheduled for spaying or neutering, please call us at 541-383-3833, we would be happy to help you with your beloved companion!
+If you’d like more information or would like to get your dog or cat scheduled for spaying or neutering at our Bend veterinary clinic, please call us at 541-383-3833, we would be happy to help you with your beloved companion!